siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-key-elements-of-local-seo-that-will-remain-relevant-in-2024.md

 ---
 draft: false

-title:  'Key Elements of Local SEO That Will Remain Relevant in 2024?'
+title: Key Elements of Local SEO That Will Remain Relevant in 2024?
-date: '2024-10-21T20:17:12+03:00'
+date: 2024-10-21T20:17:12+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'With the increasing importance of location-based queries, local SEO has become crucial for small and medium-sized businesses that rely on customers in their geographic area.'
+description: With the increasing importance of location-based queries, local SEO has become crucial for small and medium-sized businesses that rely on customers in their geographic area.
 url: /key-elements-of-local-seo-that-will-remain-relevant-in-2024/
 featured_image: /images/seo5.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'local seo'
+  - local seo
-    - 'search engine optimization'
   - seo
 ---